filp/whoops/README.md

 - Get rid of prettify, move syntax highlighting to PHP (the idea is to have no external dependencies)
 - Add extension hooks for `PrettyPage`
 - Improve test coverage
+- Move PrettyPage template to Twig or something, otherwise it will quickly grow unmaintainable